olivierfriard/boris_docs/index.rst

-You can modify the following parameters by directly typing in the table cells:
+You can modify/complete the following parameters by directly typing in the table cells:

 * Columns to plot
 * Plot title: the title of the plot